 The PhD in Computational Precision Health leverages and bridges the complementary expertise and incredible resources of UC Berkeley and UCSF to create an unparalleled and truly unique learning environment.

 Students in the PhD in Computational Precision Health will develop skills and expertise in both the computational sciences (machine learning and AI, natural language processing, statistical inference and modeling, data standards, parallel computing and data at scale, etc.) and health sciences (clinical decision sciences and cognitive informatics, clinical delivery, clinical research, implementation science, health information policy, etc.)

 Students will develop the ability to work in interdisciplinary teams from ideation to development, testing, and validation in the real world.
-Coursework will be complemented by extensive and early interaction with world-class faculty–through research rotations, seminar series, and practicums–at the intersection of computation and health, and will develop proficiency in cross-disciplinary research and communication.
-A focus on diversity, equity and inclusion, human-centered design accommodating diverse users, and the ethical implications and societal impacts of the work will be embedded throughout the program.
+Coursework is complemented by extensive and early interaction with world-class faculty–through research rotations, seminar series, and practicums–at the intersection of computation and health, and students will develop proficiency in cross-disciplinary research and communication.
+A focus on diversity, equity and inclusion, human-centered design accommodating diverse users, and the ethical implications and societal impacts of the work is embedded throughout the program.

 Students interested in applying to the PhD program may contact Bianca Victorica email@example.com for information.
 Students are also encouraged to reach out to AGG faculty to discuss their interests.
 See details on Admissions page